thetravisweber/Webwork_Extension/README.md

 Other benefits:

-1. A button labeled "Random Problem" that appears between the "Problem List" button and "Next Problem" button, while working on a set.
+1. A button labeled "Random Problem" that appears on the Navbar next to the "Problem List" button, while working on a set.
 This button will take you to a random problem within the set.
+2. A button labeled "Practice Mode" that appears on the button Navbar while working on a set.
+This button will hide all previous or correct answers so you can redo problems without having their solutions spoiled for you.
+3. A button labeled "Serotonin" that appears on the button Navbar while working on a set.
+If your math homework is feeling especially dry, this button will give you a short burst of serotonin.
+4. A button labeled "WeBWorK" that appears in the drop-down of the plugin up in the bookmarks bar that takes you to webwork.
-2. A button labeled "Study Problem" that appears in the drop-down of the plugin up in bookmarks bar.
+5. A button labeled "Study Problem" that appears in the drop-down of the plugin up in the bookmarks bar.
 This button will take you to a random problem in a random set.
 It is designed to help study for multi-section exams.
-3. A button labeled "WeBWorK" that appears in the drop-down of the plugin up in bookmarks bar that takes you to webwork.
-4. Reminders for upcoming homework sets in the drop-down of the plugin up in bookmarks bar that will take you to each respective set by clicking on them.
-To set this up, click "Add <classname> to Classlist on each of your classes' webwork pages.
+6. Reminders for upcoming homework sets in the drop-down of the plugin up in bookmarks bar that will take you to each respective set by clicking on them.
+To set this up, click "Add <classname> to Classlist" on each of your classes' webwork pages.

 ## Set-up